nicolasmertens/mrtns/_README.md

 **Contact settings**

-The theme comes with a pre-made contact form that you can use with [Formspree](https://formspree.io/create/jekyllthemes), which is free for up to 50 submissions per month.
+The   comes with a pre-made contact form that you can use with [Formspree](https://formspree.io/create/jekyll s), which is free for up to 50 submissions per month.
 They also have two great paid plans that offer advanced features.
-Use the link above to set up your account and then paste the 'endpoint' integration code into the theme settings:
+Use the link above to set up your account and then paste the 'endpoint' integration code into the   settings:

 `form_action` – this is the form endpoint attribute that you get from FormSpree, for example `https://formspree.io/abcdefgh` `confirmation_url` – by default the user is shown a default Formspree thank you page.
-If you have a premium plan, you can use this setting to provide an alternative URL for that page, for example `/thanks` – we have included a basic thank you page with the theme.
+If you have a premium plan, you can use this setting to provide an alternative URL for that page, for example `/thanks` – we have included a basic thank you page with the  .
 `email_subject` – choose the subject of the email you receive from Formspree.
 `send_button_text` – change the text used on the form submit button.